Pierre Savorgnan de Brazza

 Pierre Paul François Camille Savorgnan de Brazza (born Pietro Paolo Savorgnan di Brazzà; 26 January 1852 – 14 September 1905) was an Italian-French explorer.
-With his family's financial help, he explored the Ogooué region of Central Africa, and later with the backing of the Société de Géographie de Paris, he reached far into the interior along the right bank of the Congo.
-He has often been depicted as a man of friendly manner, great charm and peaceful approach towards the Africans he met and worked with on his journeys, but recent research has revealed that he in fact alternated this kind of approach with more calculated deceit and at times relentless armed violence towards local populations.
-Under French colonial rule, the capital of the Republic of the Congo was named Brazzaville after him and the name was retained by the post-colonial rulers, one of the few African nations to do so.
-(Other exceptions are Pretoria, South Africa; Port Louis, Mauritius; Libreville, Gabon; and Victoria, Seychelles.)
+With his family's financial help, he explored the Ogooué region of Central Africa, and later with the backing of the Société de Géographie de Paris, he reached far into the interior along the right bank of the Congo River.
+He has often been depicted as a man of friendly manner, great charm and peaceful approach towards the Africans he met and worked with on his journeys.
+Under French colonial rule, the capital of the Republic of the Congo was named Brazzaville after him and the name was retained by the post-colonial rulers.

 Early years

 Born in Rome, Pietro Savorgnan di Brazzà was the seventh of thirteen children.
-His father Ascanio Savorgnan di Brazzà, was a nobleman and well known artist, from a family with ancient Friulian origins and many French connections.
-His mother Giacinta Simonetti, from an old Roman family with Venetian roots, was 24 years younger than his father.
-From an early age, Pietro was interested in explorations, particularly in West Africa, and he won entry to the French naval school Academy of Borda at Brest.
-In 1870, he graduated and sailed aboard the French ship Jeanne d'Arc to Algeria, where he witnessed the bloody crushing of the Mokrani Revolt.
+His father, Ascanio Savorgnan di Brazzà, was a nobleman and well known artist, from a family with ancient Friulian origins and many French connections.
+His mother, Giacinta Simonetti, from an old Roman family with Venetian roots, was 24 years younger than his father.
+From an early age, Pietro was interested in exploration, particularly in West Africa, and he won entry to the French naval school Academy of Borda at Brest.
+In 1870, he graduated and sailed aboard the French ironclad Jeanne d'Arc to Algeria, where he witnessed the bloody suppression of the Mokrani Revolt.
 This committed him to a philosophy of non-violence throughout his life.